 Life gets busy and a lot of responsibilities fall by the wayside.
 Winterizing your pond may be one of those tasks that just fell through the cracks and now you are wondering, is it too late to winterize the pond?
-Should the prep have started in fall?
-Yes, but it’s ok.
-We have some last minute guidelines to follow to get your pond geared up for winter.
+If you are still experiencing Fall weather, you can learn about all the winterizations steps here.

-Is your pond frozen over?
-If the answer is no then congratulations!
+If you are having “Winter” weather and your pond has not frozen over, then congratulations!
 You are not too behind to whip that pond into shape to handle the frigid cold.
-Although you are a little late to the game, there are still some tasks you can to do to prep your water garden.
+Although you are a little late to the game, there are still some tasks you can do to prep your water garden.

 The task of removing leaves will help to make sure there is no decaying debris in the bottom of your pond.
-Pond nets are suggested to cover the surface to catch any falling leaves, but if the trees are already bare you can take a fish net and clear the water of any leaves and debris.
+You can take a fish net and clear the water of any leaves and debris.
+Pond nets are suggested to cover the surface to catch any falling leaves, but if the trees are already bare you may not need one.
 Cutting back aquatic and marginal plants will help to prevent any decomposing material over the cold winter months.
-Using an additive with beneficial bacteria like pond cleaner tablets through out the season will help to break down any left over organic material and keep the water quality high so there will be less work when you reopen the pond in spring.
+If necessary, use an additive like pond cleaner tablets to help accelerate the decomposition of leaves, scum, sediment, and other pollutants to keep a healthy balanced ecosystem.
+This will also help to make sure your pond is healthy when you reopen your pond in spring.